Consultation on the introduction of a Solar Sharer Offer (SSO) is closed.

 Overview

-The aim of the initiative is to:
+The aims of the SSO are to:

 • help households cut costs and make informed choice by promoting simple behaviour changes